SetProtocol/setprotocol.js/README.md

 // Import
 import SetProtocol from 'setProtocol.js';

-// Like with web3, instantiate a new instance and pass in the provider const setProtocolInstance = new SetProtocol( web3, // web3: A web3 instance you've instantiated from `new Web3(currentProvider)` '0x...', // coreAddress: Address of the Set Protocol Core contract '0x...', // transferProxyAddress: Address of the Set Protocol Transfer Proxy contract '0x...', // vaultAddress: Address of the Set Protocol Vault contract
+const setProtocolInstance = new SetProtocol( web3,    // web3: A web3 instance you've instantiated from `new Web3(currentProvider)`
+  '0x...', // coreAddress: Address of the Set Protocol Core contract '0x...', // transferProxyAddress: Address of the Set Protocol Transfer Proxy contract '0x...', // vaultAddress: Address of the Set Protocol Vault contract